Non-unitary Trotter circuits for imaginary time evolution: Results

 Figures \ref{fig:4siteTIM_time} and \ref{fig:2sitehubbard_time} show the simulation results for the 4-site TIM and the 2-site Hubbard model respectively; both the expected energy and the fraction of successful measurement shots are plotted and compared to the exact results, obtained from an exact diagonalisation of the Hamiltonian, as well as to the expected evolution of the Trotterised ITE operator.
 There is good agreement between the expected Trotter results and the simulation results; deviations not accounted for by the error calculations can be attributed to additional stochastic errors.

 We observe the expected exponential decay in the total probability of successful application – the longer the evolution time required for convergence to the ground state, the fewer the number of successful shots remaining that can be used in the final estimation of the energy.
 As expected, the stochastic errors in the mean energy increase throughout the evolution as the number of successful shots decreases.
 As the system size increases, the final success probability at convergence is reduced.
 After increasing the number of sites in the Hubbard model to 3 and 4 sites, the success probability at convergence decreases to $10^{-5}$ and $10^{-9}$ respectively, requiring a prohibitive number of shots (roughly $10^9$ and $10^{13}$) to obtain an accurate estimation of the ground state.
+This being said, we also observe an initial exponential approach towards the GS energy.